 What is a Sole Proprietorship?

-A sole proprietorship (or “proprietorship”) is a form of business in which an individual starts a business under his or her own name.
-In a sole proprietorship, you are the business; that is, the business is not a separate entity from you.

-If it sounds simple, it's because it is.
 The sole proprietorship is the oldest and simplest form of business ownership.
+A sole proprietorship (or “sole prop”) is a form of business in which an individual starts a business under his or her own name.
+It's a one-person business; your business can't be a sole proprietorship if it has more than one owner.
+In a sole proprietorship, you are the business in a sole proprietorship.
+The business isn't a separate entity from you.

+Starting a sole prop business is fairly simple.
 To start a sole proprietorship, all you need to do is:

 - Create a business name and decide on a location for your business